 and local meats and cheeses.

 If you would like to get more hands-on with making your own food, try the Pasta-Making Class: Cook and Drink Wine with a Local Chef.
 This three-hour cooking class has guests working side by side with a local Italian.
 Guests will learn all about the art of pasta making, which will even include knowing which pasta shape holds best with different kinds of sauce.
 With this class, students will be able to drink prosecco and aperitive, make and eat their homemade pasta, and even get a gelato-making demonstration before indulging in the dessert themselves.
 This is a perfect experience for the food lover.

 All-in-One Rome Tour

 Short on time in Rome, Italy, but want to see the best attractions in the city?
-The Rome in a Day Tour with Vatican, Colosseum, and Historic Center is the perfect all in one tour.
+The Rome in a Day Tour with the Vatican, Colosseum, and Historic Center is the perfect all-in-one tour.
 In one full day visitors will visit the Colosseum, the Vatican City, Pantheon, Trevi Fountain, Piazza Navona, and the Roman Forum.

 How Many Days to Tour Rome?

 While there is a lot to see in Rome, Italy, the city can easily be viewed in 3 days.
 City Experiences has some great Rome tours that can have you enjoying everything the city has to offer in just a few days.